jebaird/jebaird.github.com/_posts/2013-07-25-creating-form-themes-with-ontraport-formeditor.md

 `<link rel="stylesheet" href="//www1.moon-ray.com/formeditor/formeditor/css/form.publish.css" type="text/css" />`

 ### Applying Your New Theme
-Next look for a line that looks like this: `<div class="moonray-form-p0c0000f0">` on any form you add to your site that you want to take on this theme you need add the class `moonray-form-p0c0000f0` to the div that wraps the form.
-Your form might look like this
-`<div class="moonray-form-p0c0000f1 moonray-form-p0c0000f0"></div>`
+Create a new form and grab the html version of the code.
+Look for a line that looks like this: `<div class="moonray-form-p0c0000f1">`.
+And add ` moonray-form-p0c0000f0` to it.
+This is the class name identifier of your theme form.
+Now it should look something like this `<div class="moonray-form-p0c0000f1 moonray-form-p0c0000f0"></div>`

-When you view your form, it should have your template form styles.
+Now, when you view your form, it should have your theme styles.